-

 • Research is relevant from the start of the programme since candidates are expected to write summer papers under faculty supervision.
 This allows students to quickly present research findings at international conferences.

-Dean Michael Kisser and Assistant Professor Luciana Orozco shares the advantages of being a PhD candidate at BI
+Advantages of being a PhD candidate at BI

 Fully funded scholarships

 All PhD candidates receive financial support when accepted into the programme.
 The candidates are hired as full-time employees on an initial four-year contract.
-Continuation of the support through the four years of the program is dependent on good standing and regular progress towards completing the programme’s requirements.
+Continuation of the support through the four years of the programme is dependent on good standing and regular progress towards completing the programme’s requirements.
 PhD candidates are entitled to full parental leave and health insurance, and are part of the Norwegian Public Service Pension Fund.
 The workplace is BI Norwegian Business School at its main campus in Oslo.

 What you can expect